Chinch Bug Season is Here

 Follow recommended mowing and watering instructions.
 Allow treatments to move through the thatch layer of your lawn.
 Water deeply, but infrequently, paying close attention to ensure you’re not watering during or right after rainfall.
 You should also monitor your irrigation closely to ensure proper coverage and that irrigation heads are working properly.
 It is important to sod damaged areas to speed recovery and prevent uncontrollable weeds from invading.

-If you suspect you may have chinch bugs in your lawn or want to prevent them from invading, contact Massey Services for a free landscape inspection and a customized solution.
+If you suspect you may have chinch bugs in your lawn or want to prevent them from invading, contact us by CLICKING HERE to schedule a free landscape inspection and a customized solution.